lammps/lammps/doc/src/bond_bpm_rotational.rst

 dissipative potentials.
 It also returns only the normal component of the pairwise interaction force.

-The accumulated data is not written to restart files and should be output before a restart file is written to avoid missing data.

 The internal fix calculates a local vector or local array depending on the number of input values.
 The length of the vector or number of rows in the array is the number of recorded, lost interactions.
 If a single